David Avidan: Biography and literary career

+Avidan became disillusioned with communism and committed poetry, and left Banki in 1953.
+For a short time afterward, he still published poems combining social pathos with existential anxiety in the HaMishmar newspaper of the Mapam party and in the weekly Bama’avak, but later he distanced himself from the political and aesthetic world of committed poetry.
 He was not popular with most critics or the general public throughout his life, often criticized as being egocentric, chauvinistic, and technocratic.
 His first book, Lipless Faucets (1954), was attacked by nearly all poetry critics; the first favorable review was by Gabriel Moked, editor of the literary quarterly Akhshav, who later became one of Avidan's closest friends.